-At the Law Offices of Christian Kim, we offer decades of experience to help you avoid the devastating consequences of a conviction.
+At the Law Offices of Christian Kim, we offer decades of experience to help you avoid the devastating consequences of a DUI conviction in Orange County.
 We are here to help you fight for your rights and protect your ability to remain independent.

 A person charged with these two offenses may be acquitted of one of the charges yet be found guilty of the other.
 For example, a person who has a low tolerance for alcohol may only have a blood alcohol concentration of .04 percent and yet found to be too impaired to drive a car and thus guilty of violating Section 23152(a).
 A person who has a high tolerance for alcohol may not show any signs of impairment even at a blood alcohol level of .08 percent or more, and yet may be found guilty of Section 23152(b) for having a blood alcohol level over the legal limit.